-The floodplain area modelled within the 2D domain comprises a total area of approximately 18km (up to approximately 160m AHD) which includes the Manly Lagoon catchment in its entirety and the Queenscliff Beach area.
+The floodplain area modelled within the 2D domain comprises a total area of approximately 18km2 (up to approximately 160m AHD) which includes the Manly Lagoon catchment in its entirety and the Queenscliff Beach area.

 A TUFLOW 2D domain model resolution of 5m was adopted for the study area.
-It should be noted that TUFLOW samples elevation points at the cell centres, mid-sides and corners, so a 5m cell size results in DEM elevations being sampled every 2.5m.
-This resolution was selected to give the necessary detail required for accurate representation of floodplain, channel and lagoon entrance topography.
+It should be noted that TUFLOW samples elevation points at the cell centres, mid-sides and corners, so a 5m cell size results in elevations being sampled from the DEM every 2.5m.
+This resolution was selected to give the necessary detail required for accurate representation of floodplain, channel and lagoon entrance topography whilst balancing computational demands in keeping simulation times within reasonable limits.